Kegbot/kegbot-server/docs/source/kegboard-guide/index.rst

 Kegboard Guide
 ==============

-This document describes how to build, use, and hack on the Kegboard Kegbot Controller board.
+This document describes how to build, use, and hack on Kegboard, an Arduino-based beer keg controller.

 Contents: